top of page

 • 7 min read

-INTRODUCTION This educational note explains the looming macro economic and political risks from bloated Government Debt.
-It is based on 30 years of following the Japanese economy and extensive analysis of the Japanese Government Bond (JGB) market and policies enacted by the government and the Bank of Japan.
+INTRODUCTION This note examines the growing macroeconomic and political risks associated with elevated government debt.
+It draws on three decades of analysis of the Japanese economy, the Japanese Government Bond (JGB) market, and the policy frameworks implemented by both the government and the Bank of Japan.

 SETTING THE SCENE

-I have been following Japan closely since the Nikkei and Japanese Real Estate bubbles burst in 1990.
-There have been three distinct periods:
+I have followed Japan closely since the collapse of the Nikkei and Japanese real‑estate bubbles in 1990.
+Over this period, three distinct phases have emerged:

-• The private sector deleveraged and the government ran huge deficits, taking Debt/GDP from 45% to 170%
+• The private sector deleveraged, while the government ran large fiscal deficits, driving the Debt‑to‑GDP ratio from 45% to 170%.

-• The private sector did not expand its leverage, but the government still ran deficits, taking Debt/GDP to 225%.
-However, the BoJ expanded its balance sheet so that by 2024 they owned 50% of outstanding JGBs though its Quantitative Easing (QE) and Yield Curve Control (YCC) policies
+• The BoJ expanded its balance sheet significantly; by 2024 it owned around 50% of all outstanding JGBs through Quantitative Easing (QE) and Yield Curve Control (YCC).

 THE BOJ’S “DEATH WISH”